kenhktsui/simple-parallel-kmeans/README.md

 |--------------------------------------|-------------------------------------|
 | Full Embedding                       | 1.000                               |
 | Distributed Embedding (11 partition) | 0.100                               |
-- In terms of agreement, Distributed Hashing Trick is far closer (0.640 vs 0.100) to Full Hash than Distributed Embedding is to Full Embedding.
+- In terms of agreement, Distributed Hashing Trick is far closer (0.546 vs 0.100) to Full Hash than Distributed Embedding is to Full Embedding.
 The reason needs to be further investigated.
-- Agreement decreases as the number of partitions increases
-- Agreement of sampled KMeans decreases (0.640 vs 0.542), but the gap decreases as the number of partitions increases (0.585 vs 0.552)
+- Using sampled KMeans results in worse agreement (0.495 vs 0.546 and 0.471 vs 0.548).

 |                                  | v measure score with Full Hash |
 |----------------------------------|--------------------------------|